Chase Hudson Admits He’s a "Drama Starter" After Fans Speculate New Song Is Aimed at Charli D’Amelio - E! Online

 Put a finger down if your invested in this musically-driven drama.

 Chase Hudson, a.k.a.
-Lil Huddy, gave a not-so-subtle response on TikTok after fans theorized that his latest song, "All the Things I Hate About You," takes a dig at his ex-girlfriend Charli D'Amelio and her boyfriend Landon Barker (who is a former friend to Chase.)
+Huddy, gave a not-so-subtle response on TikTok after fans theorized that his latest song, "All the Things I Hate About You," takes a dig at his ex-girlfriend Charli D'Amelio and her boyfriend Landon Barker (who is a former friend to Chase.)

 Here's a quick catch up: Chase and Charli used to date but ultimately called it quits in April 2020.
 Charli is now dating Landon and one month after the pair's relationship went public, Chase shared a clip of his song to TikTok—which has some eyebrow-raising lyrics such as "you're a showstopper, bad liar, homie hopper and drama starter."
 Fans have speculated the track is aimed at Charli.